 COURSE DESCRIPTION:

-This course is a beginning study utilizing the nursing process.
-Concepts include physiological, psychosocial, nutritional, and health and safety needs of the adult.
+This course is a continuation of the study of the nursing process.
+Concepts include physiological, psychosocial, nutritional and health and safety needs of the adult.
 Clinical experiences address selected commonly occurring health problems having predictable outcomes.

 PREREQUISITES/CO-REQUISITES: